2010 United States Virgin Islands gubernatorial election: Republican

-Primary election
+Democratic primaries

 The gubernatorial primary was held on Saturday, September 11, 2010.
 The only contested primary was for the Democratic nomination.

-In the four-way Democratic primary, incumbent Governor John de Jongh and Lieutenant Governor Gregory Francis won the nomination with 7,487 votes (53%).
-Senator Adlah Donastorg Jr., who ran against de Jongh in 2006, placed second with 4,300 votes.
-Former Lieutenant Governor Gerard Luz James came in third place in the primary with 1,823 votes, while James O'Bryan Jr. placed fourth with 423 votes.
+In the four-way Democratic primary, incumbent Governor John de Jongh and Lieutenant Governor Gregory Francis won the nomination with 7,981 votes (53%).
+Senator Adlah Donastorg Jr., who ran against de Jongh in 2006, placed second with 4,526 votes.
+Former Lieutenant Governor Gerard Luz James came in third place in the primary with 1,936 votes, while James O'Bryan Jr. placed fourth with 465 votes.

 Governor John de Jongh garnered more votes than all three of his Democratic challengers combined, who together earned 6,555 votes.
 In response to his 53% victory, de Jongh stated, "The combination of their votes by no means comes close to what we achieved this evening ...
 That feels very good."
 Second place candidate Senator Adlah Donastorg left the Virgin Islands Legislature when his term expired in January 2011, after seven terms in office.
 He told the Virgin Islands Daily News that he will return to the private sector after the election.

 Former Lieutenant Governor Gerard Luz James, told the media he "accepted the people's decision," but also added in response to the election, "The people of the Virgin Islands showed me today that they really and truly endure mistreatment, endure corruption, endure mismanagement, and they also endure maltreatment to each other ...
 The only thing that I can see is continued destruction, and it's sad, sad, sad."
 James stated that he would not endorse Governor de Jongh for a second term stating, "Why should I endorse anyone when it shows me truly that the people don't want to have anything that is right?"
 James O'Bryan, who with running mate Pamela Richards Samuel received 432 votes, said, "The people have spoken, I respect their wishes, and I will go forward with this episode from now on."
 With the completion of the Democratic primary, Governor John de Jongh went on to face independent candidate Kenneth Mapp in the general election on November 2, 2010. de Jongh won the Election with 56.27% of the vote.

-Primary election results
+Results

 General election

 The gubernatorial general election was held on November 2, 2010, with incumbent Governor John de Jongh being challenged by independent Kenneth Mapp, a former Lieutenant Governor of the U.S. Virgin Islands, for a second consecutive executive election.
 De Jongh had narrowly defeated Mapp in the 2006 gubernatorial runoff election.

 The incumbent gubernatorial team of Gov. John de Jongh and Lt.
 Governor Gregory Francis won re-election to a second term in office, garnering 17,535 votes.
 The independent ticket of Kenneth Mapp and Malik Sekou placed second in the election, earning 13,580 votes.
 Mapp initially refused to concede despite trailing by a wide margin, citing voting irregularities.

 Ralph T. O'Neal, the Premier of the neighboring British Virgin Islands, called Governor de Jongh on November 4, 2010, to congratulate on his re-election.